History of Cuba: Special Period

 A Canadian Medical Association Journal paper states that "The famine in Cuba during the Special Period was caused by political and economic factors similar to the ones that caused a famine in North Korea in the mid-1990s.
 Both countries were run by authoritarian regimes that denied ordinary people the food to which they were entitled when the public food distribution collapsed; priority was given to the elite classes and the military."
 The government did not accept American donations of food, medicines and money until 1993, forcing many Cubans to eat anything they could find.
-In the Havana zoo, the peacocks, the buffalo and even the rhea were reported to have disappeared during this period.
 Even domestic cats were reportedly eaten.

 Extreme food shortages and electrical blackouts led to a brief period of unrest, including numerous anti-government protests and widespread increases in urban crime.
 In response, the Cuban Communist Party formed hundreds of "rapid-action brigades" to confront protesters.
-The Communist Party's daily publication, Granma, stated that "delinquents and anti-social elements who try to create disorder and an atmosphere of mistrust and impunity in our society will receive a crushing reply from the people".
+The Communist Party's publication Granma stated that "delinquents and anti-social elements who try to create disorder ... will receive a crushing reply from the people".
 In July 1994, 41 Cubans drowned attempting to flee the country aboard a tugboat; the Cuban government was later accused of sinking the vessel deliberately.

 Thousands of Cubans protested in Havana during the Maleconazo uprising on 5 August 1994.
 However, the regime's security forces swiftly dispersed them.
-A paper published in the Journal of Democracy states this was the closest that the Cuban opposition could come to asserting itself decisively.

-Continued isolation and regional engagement
+After the Maleconazo riots, Fidel Castro announced that any Cubans who wished to leave the island could.
+Around 5,000 rafters had left earlier in the year but after the announcement around 33,000 rafters left the island.
+U.S. President Bill Clinton would announce that any rafters intercepted at sea would be detained at Guantanamo Bay Naval Base.
+Around 200,000 rafters would be detained at the base.